 Plant Sugar Shack buttonbush on its own as a commanding specimen, or group together as a hedge or backdrop to your pollinator garden.
 This durable native plant is unbothered by deer and grows well even in very wet soils.

 Light: full sun (6+ hrs/day), Part sun (4-6 hrs/day)

 Hardiness: USDA zone 4-10 (Find your hardiness zone)

 Pollinator value: attracts butterflies and other pollinating insects.

-Notable features: fragrant, deer resistant, good for hedges.
+Notable features: fragrant, native, deer resistant, good for hedges.

 Maintenance: Benefits from a good 2-3" layer of shredded bark mulch.
 Regular pruning is not required, but if you wish to prune, do so in early spring, just before the new growth begins to emerge.
 Thrives in moist to wet soils.

 I planted mine three years ago, it's healthy and getting bigger every year but has never had blooms or flowers.

 These plants arrived in pristine condition and are growing well in their new home!
 So pleased!